-Autumn leaves are so colorful, why not use them in your home as bright, whimsical decor?
+Fall leaves are so colorful, why not use them in your home as bright, whimsical decor?
 It’s easier than you might think.
-Check out two simple ways you can preserve them below.

 You don’t need much to make this project happen.
 Just gather your leaves, some wax paper, and an iron and ironing board.
 If you don’t have an ironing board, just place a towel on a sturdy table instead.